Maditor/TypoCOM/THIRD-PARTY-LICENSES.md

 SOFTWARE.
 ```

-## TypoCore's own code
+## TypoCOM's own code

-All other code in TypoCore (TypeBox UI/UX, Quick Layout linking, style
+All other code in TypoCOM (TypeBox UI/UX, Quick Layout linking, style
 management, Multiple Bubble UI, and all files not listed above) is original
 work and is not covered by the license above.